hugo-fixit/docs/content/en/documentation/getting-started/quick-start/index.md

 ## Documentation Guide

-We strongly recommend that you take the time to read the FixIt theme's documentation in its entirety so that you have a better understanding of how to use it.
+We strongly recommend that you read the full documentation for the FixIt theme to better understand how to use it.

 1. [Installation][installation]
 2. [Getting Started][getting-started]